 The company was launched in 2001 by an insurance company called Aegon.
 In 2008, another insurance company, Transamerica, purchased WFG from Aegon.
-The company operates in Canada, the U.S, and Puerto Rico.
+The company operates in Canada, the U.S., and Puerto Rico.

-Is WFG a Scheme or Scam?
+Is WFG a Scam or Pyramid Scheme?

 I wanted to answer this question right off the bat.
 In the literal sense of the word, no, World Financial Group is not a scam.
 The company will not take your money as a customer and give you nothing in return.
-That’s what a pyramid scheme is, and WFG is not that.
+That’s what a scam or a pyramid scheme is, and WFG is not that.

-However, where many people are turned off of WFG and wonder if it is a scam, is due to its sales tactics in acquiring customers, and multi-level marketing (MLM) methods of hiring agents to work for them.
+However, where many people are turned off of WFG and wonder if it is a scam is due to its sales tactics in acquiring customers and multi-level marketing (MLM) methods of hiring agents to work for them.

 How Does WFG Hire Associates?

-WFG employs a Multi-Level-Marketing (MLM) business model for its associates.
+WFG employs a multi-level marketing (MLM) business model for its associates.
 The way it works is after you get hired onto WFG and pass all the licensing exams, you’ll have to recruit new associates.

-A lot of WFG’s sales come from it’s associates themselves.
-It’s a classic MLM business model, and one that should be a huge red flag in choosing to work for WFG.Caption to the image above: Source: WFG website.
+A lot of WFG’s sales come from its associates themselves.
+It’s a classic MLM business model and one that should be a huge red flag in choosing to work for WFG.
 Their own website shows the multi-level shape of their business model.

 How Much Money Can You Earn at WFG?

-You will only receive money as a commission if you sell something at WFG, or if those associates you recruit under you buy or sell WFG products.
+You will only receive money as a commission if you sell something at WFG or if those associates you recruit under you buy or sell WFG products.

-If you can have a contract level of 100%, you will earn 100% of the first-year commissions on top of what your commission structure is.
+If you have a contract level of 100%, you will earn 100% of the first-year commissions on top of what your commission structure is.

 There are other better and more reputable brokerages out there.
-If you are willing to get licensed, they can also train you and support you better than WFG, and give you a larger payout.
+If you are willing to get licensed, they can also train you and support you better than WFG and give you a larger payout.

 How Does WFG Get Its Customers?

-As an associate, you’re expected to make a list of all your friends and family and approach them to sell your financial products, or to recruit them as an associate for WFG.
+As an associate, you’re expected to make a list of all your friends and family and approach them to sell your financial products or to recruit them as an associate for WFG.

 As a former sales guy, I think that WFG must have an extremely effective pitch for new members because it is obviously working and getting results.
 But as an investor or insurance purchaser, I would never hire a WFG associate.